 As survivors of GBV and various diaspora communities, we understand the urgency of effective dialogue to demand action by State decision-makers and actors, and the critical role of ethical media/journalism.
 We will embrace our users' raw and genuine responses and suggestions on UNSCR 1325 and allied resolutions to effect global policy improvements!
 A recent report by Centre for Humanitarian Dialogue based in Geneva discusses the role of women in peace and democracy-building in Burma/Myanmar.

-On the upper left-hand column of this page, you will see further information including our organization, dialogue parties and recent publications.
-Meanwhile, please do join us on FaceBook, Twitter (bottom right-hand corner) and via events/news on the right side of this page!
+On the upper left-hand column of this page, you will see further information on new developments.
+The top menu on our home page shows W4NV main mission, background information on UN Security Council Resolution 1325 and Far East Asian issues.
+Meanwhile, please do join us on FaceBook, Twitter (bottom right-hand corner) and see Upcoming Events on the right side of this page!
 Thank you very much for your interest in our work and we look forward to your feedback - Welcome!